Contents

 US Market

-The US bond market, the largest and most liquid in the world, offers many investment opportunities.
+The largest and most liquid US bond market offers many investment opportunities.
 US Treasury bonds are considered one of the safest investments globally, while corporate bonds issued by US companies offer varying levels of risk and return.

 Japanese market